Saltwater: The Battle for Ramree Island (2021) Review

 Sgt.
 Turner (Steven Dolton, Hellriser, Devil’s Tower) and his men have been sent on a top-secret mission to Ramree Island.
 It’s so top secret that Turner is the only one who knows what it is.
 That doesn’t sit well with Harris (Glenn Salvage, Soldier of War, Beyond Fury) who’s just been pissed on by a Japanese soldier while hiding in the bush.
 He’s also not happy that Singh (Jas Steven Singh, The Ashcroft Entity) is with them instead of an “English lad”.

-As it turns out they’re there so that Pike (Ryan Harvey) can get photos of various parts of the Japanese base to aid the British attack the island.
+As it turns out, they’re there so that Pike (Ryan Harvey) can get photos of various parts of the Japanese base to aid the British attack on the island.
 Things get complicated when Harris gets tired of hiding and attacks a couple of Japanese soldiers.
-Their cover blown their only option now is to cross the crocodile-infested mangrove swamps.
+Their cover blown, their only option now is to cross the crocodile-infested mangrove swamps.

 Despite not being about the actual battle itself, Saltwater: The Battle for Ramree Island could, and should have been, an enjoyable wartime adventure with the foursome fighting off Japanese soldiers and the crocodiles.
 But the budget didn’t come close to allowing for that, so we get a lot of scenes of them standing around talking.

 To make matters worse, not only are Her Majesty’s Finest a bunch of idiots, Saltwater: The Battle for Ramree Island thinks we are too.
 A crocodile attacks them in water that barely reaches their knees, and they don’t see it coming?
 Never mind, it would be walking rather than swimming in water that shallow.
 And after that, having apparently learned nothing, they camp right by the water’s edge with predictable results.